Six hours of paralysis: Inside Trump’s failure to act after a mob stormed the Capitol

 Instead, the vice president fielded calls from congressional leaders furious that the National Guard had not yet been deployed, this official said.
 Pence, from his secret location in the Capitol, spoke with legislative and military leaders, working to mobilize the soldiers and offering reassurance.

-Even as his supporters at the Capitol chanted for Pence to be hung, Trump never called the vice president to check in on him or his family.
+Even as his supporters at the Capitol chanted for Pence to be hanged, Trump never called the vice president to check on him or his family.
 Marc Short, Pence’s chief of staff, eventually called the White House to let them know that Pence and his team were okay, after receiving no outreach from the president or anyone else in the White House.

 Meanwhile, in the West Wing, a small group of aides — including Ivanka Trump, White House press secretary Kayleigh McEnany and Meadows — was imploring Trump to speak out against the violence.
 Meadows’s staff had prompted him to go see the president, with one aide telling the chief of staff before he entered the Oval Office, “They are going to kill people.”